Skip to main content

 Knowledge repositories: Centralized, searchable collections of lessons learned, case studies, best practice guides, and post-evaluation reports.
 Effective repositories include metadata (context, date, sector) to help users find relevant insights quickly.

-Communities of practice: Regular gatherings (in-person or virtual) where practitioners across programmes share challenges, solutions, and emerging insights.
+Communities of practice: Regular gatherings (in-person or virtual) where practitioners across programs share challenges, solutions, and emerging insights.
 These build networks that persist beyond formal structures.

-Peer learning exchanges: Structured visits or virtual sessions where staff from one programme observe or collaborate with another facing similar challenges, enabling tacit knowledge transfer that documents cannot capture.
+Peer learning exchanges: Structured visits or virtual sessions where staff from one program observe or collaborate with another facing similar challenges, enabling tacit knowledge transfer that documents cannot capture.

 Successful knowledge sharing requires psychological safety (staff feel safe admitting mistakes), leadership commitment (time and resources allocated), and simple processes (if sharing is burdensome, it won't happen).
 The goal is not exhaustive documentation but timely, relevant insights reaching the people who can use them.